Chat with AI Beauty Assistant

 Post-Operative Care and Precautions

-For those undergoing the one-stage surgery, following post-operative instructions is vital for a successful outcome and to prevent the hole from stretching again:
+For patients undergoing the one-stage surgery, following specific post-operative instructions is vital for a successful recovery:

-• Keep it Dry: Avoid getting the surgical site wet for the first 48–72 hours to prevent infection.
+• Keep the Area Dry: Avoid getting the surgical site wet for the first 48 to 72 hours.

-• Ointment Application: Use the prescribed antibiotic ointment as directed to keep the area supple.
+• Ointment Application: Apply the prescribed antibiotic ointment regularly to keep the area hydrated and prevent infection.